Table of Contents

 A mental health professional with experience in narcissistic abuse and toxic family units can help guide you through the healing process and provide support tailored to your specific needs.

 3. Establish Boundaries

-Learning to set healthy boundaries is crucial in recovering from a narcissistic upbringing.
+Learning to set healthy boundaries is crucial to recovering from a narcissistic upbringing.
 Establishing boundaries with your narcissistic parent, as well as in your other relationships, can help protect your emotional well-being and promote healthier interactions.

-You may have to initially take the important step of determining what your boundaries are and that is okay.
+You may have to initially take the important step of determining what your boundaries are, and that is okay.